Education in Botswana

 Joined Commonwealth: 1966

-There are about 30 vocational and technical training centres, four teacher training colleges, two colleges of education and one university, the University of Botswana.
-A second public university, the Botswana International University of Science and Technology is under construction at Palapye.
-The Institute of Development Management accepts students from throughout the region.
-Literacy among people age 15-24 is 95% (2009).
+There are about 30 vocational and technical training centres, four teacher-training colleges, two colleges of education and one university, the University of Botswana.
+A second public university, the Botswana International University of Science and Technology, is under construction at Palapye.
+It opened in August 2012, initially admitting a few hundred students, and based at the Oodi College of Applied Arts and Technology, until the Palapye campus is ready.
+The Institute of Development Management was established in 1974 as a regional institution with campuses in Botswana, Lesotho and Swaziland.
+Other tertiary institutions include Botswana College of Agriculture, Botswana Institute of Administration and Commerce, and Botswana College of Distance and Open Learning.
+Literacy among people aged 15-24 is 96 per cent (2012).